abstools/abstools/website/src/site/sphinx/manual/schedulers.rst

   [Scheduler: randomscheduler(queue)] I instance = new C();

-Using Object State in Schedulers
+Using object state in schedulers
 ================================

 Schedulers can have more than one argument.
 The first argument must